Mustard2/MustardSimplify/README.md

 <img align="right" src="https://github.com/user-attachments/assets/30406ac1-b039-49ca-a7ec-5391e160439e" alt="drawing" width="200"/>

-A scene simplifier for Blender to increase viewport performance.
+Blender add-on to simplify scenes and boost viewport performance.

-The add-on essentially disables some scene/object features that affect Viewport performance with one click.
+This add-on disables certain scene and object features that impact viewport performance with a single click.

-It acts on the Objects in the scene non-destructively (no mesh is edited in any way) and remembering the settings before enabling Simplify.
-That is, disabling Simplify, the Object (modifier viewport visibility status shape key mute status, etc..) will be reverted to pre-Simplify status.
+It operates non-destructively, meaning no mesh edits are made, and preserves the settings before Simplify is enabled.
+When Simplify is disabled, object properties (such as modifier visibility and shape key status) are restored to their original state.

 ## How to install